 In auto cases, personal injury attorneys argue all day long with insurance adjusters that property damage is irrelevant for predicting the potential for bodily injury.
 But give a personal injury attorney spectacular crash photos with twisted metal and broken glass, and watch him or her argue that the injury was substantial because this was a “big hit.”

 Let me give you another example in an unexpected context.
 I once represented a buyer of a multi-unit apartment complex.
 The sellers had taken back paper in the transaction, meaning they lent the buyer his down payment and took a second trust deed on the building to secure their note.

 Before long, the buyer started missing payments on the second deed of trust, and the sellers initiated a judicial foreclosure.
 At one point in the litigation, the sellers moved the court for the appointment of a receiver to control the intake of the rent and apply it directly to their note.

 To establish “irreparable harm” – a prerequisite to receivership – the sellers argued the defaulting buyer would probably allow the building to dilapidate, thus endangering the value of their trust deed.
 After all, he was already two months in arrears.

 In opposition, I submitted glorious photos of the building’s recent improvements.
 Multicolor annuals and Malibu lights adorned tasteful flagstone walking paths.
 A new Spanish tile roof had replaced yesterday’s sunbleached shingles.
 Decorative iron gates opened to sanctuary-like gardens and a turquoise swimming pool.
 The motion for a receiver was denied.

 There is no question that good pictures will affect the outcome of a case.
 I once settled a wrongful death case with doubtful liability largely on the strength of horribly bloody photos of the decedent.
 The defense attorney simply did not want those photos anywhere near a jury.

-An example of direct examination might look like this:
+An example of direct examination might look like the following

 Attorney: “Where are you employed?”